Skip to main content

 A consideration that matters more for PKM than for most software because the lock-in window is years, not months.

-Obsidian.
-Privately held, profitable, small team.
+Obsidian is privately held, profitable, and run by a small team.
 The data is plain Markdown on your disk regardless of company status.
-If Obsidian shut down tomorrow, your vault keeps working.
+If Obsidian shut down tomorrow, your vault would keep working.
 The most-cited reason long-term users pick Obsidian is precisely this guarantee.

-Roam.
-Privately held with a more public funding history; the company has had visible turbulence around growth and pricing changes since 2021.
-The Believer plan (5-year prepaid) is partly a hedge against future pricing changes, partly a bet on the company's longevity.
-The data export is workable but proprietary; a forced migration would cost real time.
+Roam is privately held with a more public funding history, and the company has had visible turbulence around growth and pricing changes since 2021.
+The Believer plan is partly a hedge against future pricing changes and partly a bet on the company's longevity.
+The data export is workable but proprietary, so a forced migration would cost real time.
 Per the Roam help center, the EDN export contains everything but requires custom tooling to import elsewhere.

 Final Take

 Obsidian wins for users who want plain-text data ownership, a plugin ecosystem, and free use.
-Roam Research wins for users whose thinking maps to outliner UX and block references; the price has filtered the user base to those who derive specific value from Roam's distinctive design.
+Roam Research wins for users whose thinking maps to outliner UX and block references.
+The price has filtered Roam's user base to people who derive specific value from its distinctive design.
 Most Roam refugees pick Obsidian.
 For AI-grounded synthesis with source citations across either tool's contents, Atlas beats both.

 Frequently Asked Questions